Shell-structure and asymmetry effects in level densities: Introduction

 The MMA approach \cite{KM79} was extended \cite{NPA,PRC} for the description of shell and rotational effects on the level density itself for larger excitation energies $U$ in one-component nucleon systems.
-We will develop now this MMA for applications to isotopic asymmetric nuclei.
-The level density parameter $a$ for asymmetric neutron-proton nuclear system is one of the key quantities under intensive experimental and theoretical investigations\cite{Er60,GC65,BM67,Ig83,Sh92,So90,EB09,KS20}.
+We will develop now this MMA for applications to isotopic asymmetric nuclei but for the total level density $\rho(E,N,Z)$, keeping the extension to its spin dependence for a future work.
+The level density parameter $a$ for asymmetric neutron-proton nuclear system is one of the key quantities under intensive experimental and theoretical investigations\cite{Er60,GC65,BM67,Ig83,Sh92,So90,EB09,ZH19,KS20}.
 As mean values of $a$ are largely proportional to the total particle number $A$, the inverse level density parameter $K=A/a$ is conveniently introduced to exclude a basic mean $A$-dependence in $a$.
-Smooth properties of this function of the nucleon number $A$ have been studied within the framework of the self-consistent ETF approach\cite{Sh92,KS18}, see also the study of shell effects in one-component nucleon systems in Refs.~\refcite{NPA,PRC}.
+Smooth properties of this function of the nucleon number $A$ have been studied within the framework of the self-consistent extended Thomas-Fermi approach\cite{Sh92,KS18}, see also the study of shell effects in one-component nucleon systems in Refs.~\refcite{NPA,PRC}.
 However, the statistical level density for neutron-proton asymmetric nuclei is still an attractive subject.
-For instance, within the mean-field theory\cite{RS80}, the major shell effects in the distribution of single-particle (s.p.) states near the Fermi surface are quite different for neutron and protons of nuclei, especially for nuclei far from the $\beta$-stability line, within the mean-field approach\cite{RS80}.
-The present work is concentrated on LES's of nuclear excitation-energy spectra below the neutron resonances (NRs) for large chains of the nuclear isotopes.
+For instance, within the Strutinsky's shell correction approach\cite{BD72}, the major shell effects in the distribution of single-particle (quasiparticle) states near the Fermi surface are quite different for neutron and protons of nuclei, especially for nuclei far from the $\beta$-stability line.
+The present work is concentrated on low energy states of nuclear excitation-energy spectra below the neutron resonances for large chains of the nuclear isotopes.